Skip to contents

 Details

 There are two methods of using this function.
 Case 1: action="map".
-In this case, if plot is FALSE, a list is returned, containing all the nodes in the selected database, along with all the latitudes and longitudes.
+In this case, if plot is FALSE, a data frame is returned, containing all the nodes in the selected database, along with all the latitudes and longitudes.
 This value is also returned (silently) if plot is true, but in that case, a plot is drawn to indicate the node locations.
 If latitude and longitude are given, then the node nearest that spot is indicated on the map; otherwise, if node is given, then the location of that node is indicated.
 There is also a special case: if node is negative and interactive() is TRUE, then locator() is called, and the node nearest the spot where the user clicks the mouse is indicated in the plot and in the return value.

 Caution